Ford City, Pennsylvania: Education

 The town's high school, Ford City Junior/Senior High School, included grades seven through twelve.
 FCHS opened its doors in 1909, awarding diplomas to its first graduating class of 4 students on May 10, 1910, and had its final graduating class in June 2015.

+Soon after its closing, Ford City Junior/Senior High School was demolished, making way for the move of BC3 @ Armstrong onto its site.
+In 2022, the State Rep. Jeffery P. Pyle Building was opened housing BC3 and in it providing classes that lead to an associate degree in Business Administration, Psychology and General Studies.

 The area's only Catholic elementary school, Divine Redeemer, is located on 4th Avenue in downtown Ford City.

 Parks and recreation

 Ford City Memorial Park, located on 4th Avenue between 8th and 9th Streets, features an 1891 bronze statue of John B. Ford, by Hartford, Connecticut sculptor Carl Conrads.
 The park also features a gazebo and a war memorial dedicated to the men and women of Ford City who served in the United States military.
 The 7th Avenue Playground, located at the northern end of 7th Avenue between 12th and 13th Streets, was upgraded with new playground equipment in 2017.
-The playground features a half-court basketball court, a covered pavilion, new playground equipment and a large field equipped with a baseball backstop.
+The playground features a covered pavilion, new playground equipment and a large field equipped with a baseball backstop.
 Boulder Park, located at the southern end of 6th Avenue between 5th and 6th Streets, was also upgraded with new playground equipment in 2017.
 The park features a full-court lighted basketball court, a covered pavilion and new playground equipment.
 It was announced in early 2018 that the basketball court would be completely renovated, allowing for the addition of deck hockey to be played on the court.

-The 36-mile-long Armstrong Trail is located on the former Allegheny Valley Railroad line along the eastern bank of the Allegheny River in Armstrong & Clarion Counties.
-The trail links Ford City, Kittanning and East Brady.
+The 49-mile-long Armstrong Trail is located on the former Allegheny Valley Railroad line along the eastern bank of the Allegheny River in Armstrong & Clarion Counties.
+Nearly two miles of the trail traverses through the Borough, with a small spur to the riverfront on the Southern end of town.
+The trail links Leechburg, Schenley, Ford City, Kittanning and East Brady as well as many other communities.